BrianCumalander/react-movie-db/Readme-Mine.txt

-following tutorial React JS Course for Beginners - 2021 Tutorial https://www.youtube.com/watch?v=nTeuhbP7wdE
+Following tutorial React JS Course for Beginners - 2021 Tutorial https://www.youtube.com/watch?v=nTeuhbP7wdE

+Resources:
+All data comes from the https://www.themoviedb.org API (https://developer.themoviedb.org/docs).

+Youtube tutorial index:
 This is a full premium course.
 Learn React.js from the ground up with fundamentals to more intermediate and advanced topics.
 You will learn by building a real app

 ⭐️ Course Contents ⭐️